charles-l/koona/README.md

 - Integers
 - Doubles
 - Booleans
+- Strings
 - Mathematic operations (+, -, \*, /)

 A valid `.kn` file:

     int x=3
     x = x+1
+    string myString = "this is a string"
     // this is a comment
     int addVal(int var, int val, bool do_add)
     {